 What's crowdfunding?
 What are the risks?

-For investors, crowdfunding websites offer the chance to make money by investing in small fast-growing businesses.
+For investors, crowdfunding apps and websites offer the chance to make money by investing in small fast-growing businesses.
 For entrepreneurs, they can be a great way to raise a business’s profile - and cash.
 But, if you are tempted to get involved, be aware of the risks.

 What is crowdfunding?